-With supply chain ESG, these pillars reside deep within global production networks — a place where conventional management tools provide little to no visibility.
-However, with the emergence of new technologies in recent years, it has become possible to monitor and influence the happenings on factory floors in real time.
+With supply chain ESG, these pillars reside deep within global production networks — where conventional management tools provide little to no visibility.
+However, with the emergence of new technologies in recent years, it has become possible to monitor and influence the happenings on factory floors in real-time.

 Why ESG is important